 MP for Rochester and Strood

-Lauren Edwards is the Labour Co-op MP for Rochester and Strood, elected in 2024.
-She serves on the Public Administration and Constitutional Affairs Committee (since October 2024) and previously sat on the Transfer of Functions for the Institute for Apprenticeships and Technical Education Bill [HL] committee in March 2025.
-Her record shows a clear focus on public administration and workers’ rights within a party-loyal framework.
+Lauren Edwards is the Labour (Co-op) MP for Rochester and Strood, elected in July 2024.
+She serves on the Public Administration and Constitutional Affairs Committee from October 2024 and previously sat on a committee for the Institute for Apprenticeships and Technical Education (Transfer of Functions etc) Bill in March 2025.

 Generated 21 February 2026